How You Can Help

 What can you do?

 Every day, children and adults throughout New Hampshire go to bed hungry, which negatively impacts their health and well-being.
 Hunger and undernourishment can affect the health of any person, but children and older adults are particularly vulnerable.

-If you know of someone that is having trouble putting food on the table, tell them about the Food Stamp program and:
+If you know of someone that is having trouble putting food on the table, tell them about SNAP (Food Stamp program) and:

-- Have our Food Stamp Outreach Coordinator set up office hours at your facility
+- Have our SNAP (Food Stamp) Outreach Coordinator set up office hours at your facility

 - Help promote the outreach event

-- Display the Food Stamp poster at your facility (click to download a copy in English or Spanish)
+- Display the SNAP (Food Stamp) poster at your facility (click to download a copy in English or Spanish)